Karolina030/Avatar/README.md

 ```
 flutter run
 ```
-In Release folder you can find .apk file.
+You can find .apk file in Releases.

 ## Tests